 Fall Of The Roman Empire and Migration of Germanic Tribes

-Germanic tribes, in search of a new land, caused significant changes in 5th century Britain where the power of the Roman Empire was already waning.
-The favorable power vacuum allowed the Saxons to establish their place in Britain as a distinctive ethnic group.
-During this time, the emergence of new kingdoms was witnessed.
-The Saxons formed individual kingdoms, such as Essex, Sussex, Wessex, Mercia, Northumbria, Kent, East Anglia and Middle Anglia.
+Germanic tribes, in search of a new land, caused significant changes in 5th century Britain where the power of the Roman Empire had already waned.
+The favorable power vacuum allowed the Anglo-Saxons to establish their place in Britain as a distinctive ethnic group.
+Please note that these tribes, coming from the northern part of that time’s Germany, spoke Old English.
+Also, it was after the name of the German tribe ‘Angles’ that the language ‘English’ got its name.
+Angles are also responsible for giving a name to England, which was established as a kingdom in the 10th century.
+Also, the Anglo-Saxons formed individual kingdoms, such as Essex, Sussex, Wessex, Mercia, Northumbria, Kent, East Anglia, and Middle Anglia.
 To expand their territories, they often engaged in battles and formed political alliances.
 This also impacted their influence and control over British land.

-It is believed that the Anglo-Saxons (earlier called the English Saxons) were the main contributors to English Literature.
+It is believed that the Anglo-Saxons were the main contributors to English Literature.
 Post the settlement, they continued to pass along their tribal history and cultural values to generations and populations that did not know how to read or write.
+The role of storytelling was paramount, as the literature passed on from one generation to the other through word of mouth.
+The written way of communicating was not much practiced at this point in time.
+Even when the Anglo-Saxons began to write, they did so by learning about the Roman alphabets.

-Anglo-Saxon literature began through spoken verse, songs, and poems, such as epic poems.
+Hence, Anglo-Saxon literature began through spoken verse, songs, and poems, such as epic poems.
 These spoken verses helped in maintaining the continuity and cohesion of the tribal community and their cultural values.
 This corresponds to how literature has been instrumental in preserving numerous sentiments and values for various communities and ethnic groups.
+Gradually, they came up with their written works, which primarily included certain translations of the Bible, sermons, riddles, chronicles, and more.
+Notably, only 400 of such manuscripts have survived up to date.
+Most of the written manuscripts were lost during invasions by the Danes and even during the Dissolution of the Monasteries by Henry VIII that took place in 1536.

 Role of Sir Augustine